arashl1364/BFMediate/README.md

 ```

-Instead of estimating a simple model using the composite measures, we can estimate the the LVM to account for measurement error and descritization.
-Note that here the analysis done by _Mediate_ essentially runs _MeasurementMYCat_ and _BFSD_, as we did in the above example.
+Instead of estimating a simple model using the composite measures, we can estimate the LVM to account for measurement error and descritization by setting Model = "MYCat".
+Note that here the analysis done by _Mediate_ essentially runs _MeasurementMYCat_ and _BFSD_, as illustrated previously.

 ```
 out_MYCat = Mediate(Data = DataMYCat, Model = "MYCat",Prior = Prior,R = 10000, burnin = 2000)

 ```

-Comparing the results from LVM with the results from the simple model shows that accounting for measurement error reveals the obfuscated evidence in favor of full mediation in the underlying model:
+The comparison of results from the LVM to those from the simple model illustrates how accounting for measurement error improves inference for the underlying model structure and the direct and indirect effect:

 ```
 out_MYCat$BF
 out_MYCat$evidence
 ```

-All the parameter estimates e.g. direct effect posterior, estimated indicator cutoffs for M and Y, etc. are also stored in the output.
+Draws for all the parameters are stored in the output.
 For a complete list of the output values please see the help page of the function.

 ## Stability of Bayes factor
-We can also investigate the convergence of Bayes factor in the number of draws used from the posterior
+Last, we illustrate how to assess Monte-Carlo variation in inferred Bayes factors.
+Based on perfect knowledge of the posterior the Bayes factor is a fixed number given the model and the prior.
+Because inferene is based on a finite sample from the posterior, it is important to check if the posterior sample is large enough to yield the same Monte-Carlo estimate of the Bayes factor (up to a required degree of precision) across independent replications.

 ```
 rep = c(10,50,100,1000,2000,5000,8000)
 BF = rep(0,length(rep))